Who is Amy Coney Barrett, the judge at the top of Trump’s list to replace Ruth Bader Ginsburg?

 “I would never impose my own personal convictions upon the law,” she added.

-But Democrats pointed to comments she’d made at Notre Dame years before about being a “different kind of lawyer.”
-She said that we should always remember that a “legal career is but a means to an end … and that end is building the Kingdom of God.”
+But Democrats pointed to comments she had made at Notre Dame years before about being a “different kind of lawyer.”
+She said we should always remember that a “legal career is but a means to an end … and that end is building the Kingdom of God.”

-She has previously written that judges shouldn’t be held to upholding Supreme Court precedents, like Roe v.
+She has previously written that judges shouldn’t be held to upholding Supreme Court precedents, such as Roe v.
 Wade.
 In a 2018 Washington Post article that examined how Barrett’s beliefs would affect her decision-making, experts who had studied her writings concluded that she would join other conservatives on the court in supporting overturning Roe v.
 Wade.